arrow-left

 Warning: This is an experimental feature.
 It's intended for early testing and feedback, and could change without warnings in future releases.

 Kinesis sources allow users to register Kinesis streams as data sources.
 Feast currently does not launch or monitor jobs to ingest data from Kinesis.
-Users are responsible for launching and monitoring their own ingestion jobs, which should write feature values to the online store through FeatureStore.write_to_online_store.
-An example of how to launch such a job with Spark to ingest from Kafka can be found here; by using a different plugin, the example can be adapted to Kinesis.
-Feast also provides functionality to write to the offline store using the write_to_offline_store
+Users are responsible for launching and monitoring their own ingestion jobs, which should write feature values to the online store through FeatureStore.write_to_online_storearrow-up-right.
+An example of how to launch such a job with Spark to ingest from Kafka can be found herearrow-up-right; by using a different plugin, the example can be adapted to Kinesis.
+Feast also provides functionality to write to the offline store using the write_to_offline_store functionality.

 Kinesis sources must have a batch source specified.
 The batch source will be used for retrieving historical features.
 Thus users are also responsible for writing data from their Kinesis streams to a batch data source such as a data warehouse table.
 When using a Kinesis source as a stream source in the definition of a feature view, a batch source doesn't need to be specified in the feature view definition explicitly.